 An itemized deduction is allowed for specified taxes besides the real estate tax paid during the tax year, including personal property taxes and foreign income tax.
 The ad valorem portion of the motor vehicle registration tax is deductible under these provisions and accounts for most of the deduction.
 (The motor vehicle registration tax is explained in Chapter 15.)
-Also deductible would be the personal property taxes paid on a mobile home owned by the taxpayer but situated on a lot that was rented.
+Also deductible are the personal property taxes paid on a mobile home owned by the taxpayer but situated on a lot that was rented.
+This deduction is one of several deductions subject to the limitation of itemized deductions for higher-income taxpayers.

 This deduction was enacted in 1933.
 It was last changed in 1983 and was recodified in 1987.
+In 1991 Minnesota adopted the temporary federal limitation of certain itemized deductions, and the limitation was made permanent by a 1993 federal change adopted by Minnesota in 1994.

 Fiscal Year Impact

-1993 1994 1995
+1995 1996 1997

-State General Fund \$7,000,000 \$7,900,000 \$8,300,000
+State General Fund q 1 \$9,500,000 \$10,100,000 \$10,500,000

-1.56 INTEREST ON HOME MORTGAGES
+1.61 INTEREST ON HOME MORTGAGES